Euronews: Post-NBC, Alpac Capital ownership, relocation to Brussels (2022–present)

-By the end of 2022, weekday news bulletins had gradually phased out all remaining in-vision presenting, reverting to the traditional voiceover format; some cancelled shows were reportedly still cited in programme guides.
-Four veteran shareholders within the network — founding public broadcasters France Télévisions, RTBF and RAI, as well as SRG SSR — had withdrawn from its capital by September 2022.
-As of July 2023, Euronews now lists only four shareholders on its "About us" page, with Alpac Capital's share at 97.6%.
+By the end of 2022, all remaining in-vision anchors had been phased out of weekday news bulletins, effectively returning to the traditional voiceover format; some cancelled shows were reportedly still cited in programme guides.
+Four veteran owners of the network (SRG SSR and founding public broadcasters France Télévisions, RTBF and RAI) had ceased to be shareholders by September 2022.
+As of July 2023, Euronews now lists only four shareholders on its "About us" page, with Alpac Capital owning 97.6%.

-In early 2023, the channel's on-air identity and schedule was refreshed to mark the network's thirtieth anniversary, with less emphasis on in-vision presenting introduced in 2018.
-The on-screen branding, tailored to be optimised for mobile viewing, now includes a side strip of tweets sourced from different news outlets.

-On 2 March 2023, the network announced it would begin relocating its principal and editorial headquarters to Brussels, creating one hundred new positions there, including 70 reserved for journalists, and eliminating 198 staff positions in Lyon in the process.
+In early 2023, Euronews refreshed its on-air identity and schedule to commemorate its thirtieth anniversary, with less emphasis on the in-vision presentation introduced in 2018.
+On-screen branding was tailored to be optimised for mobile viewing and appended by a side strip of tweets sourced from different news outlets.
+Later in 2023, the network announced it would begin relocating its principal and editorial headquarters to Brussels, creating one hundred new positions there, including 70 reserved for journalists, and eliminating 198 staff positions in Lyon in the process.
 142 jobs would remain based in Lyon, including those of the Russian and Persian-language editorial teams.
 In addition, the previous headquarters complex in Lyon would be closed and sold.
 The French National Syndicate of Journalists union said the move would lead to Euronews becoming a "half empty shell", and a weakening of the "pluralism of information".

-In October 2024, Dubois was fired from his position as CEO and replaced by former Axel Springer Managing Director Claus Strunz, with employees raising concerns over Strunz's pro-Israel and anti-immigrant stance on Twitter.
+In October 2024, Dubois was fired from his position as CEO and replaced by former Axel Springer Managing Director Claus Strunz.
+Employees raised concerns over Strunz's pro-Israel and anti-immigrant stance on Twitter.

 At the end of 2024, Euronews relaunched its Polish-language website, announcing the launch of a local service on 15 January 2025.
 Unlike the previous incarnation, the new Polish service is to be a permanent addition as the 18th language, which in turn is to confirm the involvement of well-known Polish journalists in the project.
 The launch of the service again coincided with Poland taking over the Presidency of the Council of the European Union.

-On 10 June 2025, Euronews relaunched its Persian-language linear television service on online platforms, with broadcasting via satellite providers to be offered at a later date.
+Euronews's Persian-language linear television service resumed broadcasting on 10 June 2025 via online streaming platforms, with distribution by satellite providers to be offered at a later date.